Safari The smartest way to surf just got smarter.

-Click Tab view to see all your tabs, on all your devices, in a nicely organized view.
+Click Tab view to see all your tabs, on all your devices, in a nicely organised view.
 Click a tab to reopen the page.
 Tabs from the same site are grouped together, so they’re easier to manage.
 And you can search tabs by URL or by a term in the web page title.

 A more intelligent way to search.

-When you search for something, Safari provides Spotlight suggestions from sources like Wikipedia, Bing, Maps, news, and iTunes, along with suggestions from your search engine.
+When you search for something, Safari provides Spotlight suggestions from sources like Wikipedia, Bing, Maps, news and iTunes, along with suggestions from your search engine.

 New features to protect your privacy.